Skip to content

 Construction, Renovation & Repairs

-University Student Apartments reserves the right to close a building, any portion of a building, apartment, or parking area for repairs, renovation, remodeling, or other purposes.
+Sunnyside Apartments reserves the right to close a building, any portion of a building, apartment, or parking area for repairs, renovation, remodeling, or other purposes.
 Residents may be required to permanently relocate to another apartment or move out.
 Repairs, renovation, and remodeling projects can cause increased noise, dust, unpleasant smells, or utility interruptions.
-USA will take all reasonable measures to minimize the impact.
+Sunnyside Apartments will take all reasonable measures to minimize the impact.
 No rent reduction or compensation may be claimed by residents.

 uparrow